oddle-engineering/oddle-chat-wrapper-ui/COMPREHENSIVE_GUIDE.md

 **Solutions:**

-1. Ensure `entityId` prop is provided
+1. Ensure `auth.entityId` prop is provided
 2. Verify entity exists in database
 3. Check API URL is correct
-4. Verify auth tokens have permission to access entity
+4. Verify auth token has permission to access entity

 **Issue: Tools not executing**